Swedish–Norwegian War: Norwegian Constituent Assembly

 An insurrection broke out, led by Prince Christian Frederick of Denmark, heir presumptive to the thrones of Denmark and Norway and Governor-general of Norway (and later King Christian VIII of Denmark).
-He gathered a constitutional assembly which adopted the liberal constitution of 17 May, with that constitution also electing Christian Frederick as king of an independent Norway.
+He gathered a constitutional assembly which adopted the liberal constitution of 17 May, with that constitution also naming Christian Frederick as king of an independent Norway.

 As the head of the new state, Christian Frederick desperately tried to gain support from the United Kingdom, or any of the other major powers within the Sixth Coalition, in order to maintain Norway's independence.
-However, the foreign diplomats refused to promise any outside support to the Norwegians.
+However, the foreign diplomats, more concerned with Napoleon, refused to promise any outside support to the Norwegians.

 Armies

 The Norwegian Army mustered 30,000 men, and it had taken up positions away from the border with Sweden, in the fear of being outflanked.
 The Royal Norwegian Navy had few vessels, and most of them were stationed at the islands of Hvaler, close to Sweden.

 The Swedish Army consisted of 45,000–66,800 well-equipped soldiers who were veterans of the German Campaign of 1813.
 The Swedish Navy had a number of large vessels and a capacity for moving and landing troops as well as assistance from the British Royal Navy.